 This page may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 Using clay in soapmaking is not only very easy, but the colors are long-lasting as a natural soap colorant.
 They don’t fade or morph like many plant-based colorants are apt to do.
-The trick with using clay in soap making is knowing how much you should use and avoiding issues of cracking and lumps.
+The trick with using clay in soap making is knowing how much you should use and avoiding cracking and lumps.
 Choosing the right clays and adding them to your recipes in these suggested ways will have you making stunning naturally colored soap in no time!

 What is Clay Soap

 Clay soap is ordinary bar soap with clay powder added to it.
 We add clay to soap for a few reasons, but the main reason is that it adds natural colors that look earthy and natural.
 It can also affect the texture of the lather giving a silky feeling that’s useful for sensitive soaps and shaving soap.
 Clay also has natural oil-pulling properties, most evident in face masks.
 Adding clay to soap can make the soap even better at removing impurities from your skin and can be especially good for oily skin types.
-Different types of clay have a more powerful absorption and expanding ability than others, and I’ll go through that a bit further on.
+Different types of clay have a more powerful absorption and expanding ability than others, and I’ll go through that a bit further.

 Lastly, soapmakers use clay to help the scent of essential oils last longer in soap.
-You do this by adding the essential oils to powdered clay (usually white kaolin clay) before making soap.
-This scented clay gets mixed in at trace and you pour soaps into the molds as usual.
+You do this by adding essential oils to powdered clay (usually white kaolin clay) before making soap.
+This scented clay gets mixed in at trace, and you pour soaps into the molds as usual.
 Clay absorbs essential oils, and the idea behind this practice is that clay slowly releases the fragrance and stops delicate ones, such as orange essential oil, from fading too quickly.

 Clay Color Guide for Soap Making